luluzhou1/alinush.github.io/_posts/2024-06-13-Keyless-blockchain-accounts-on-Aptos.md

 There are no long-term secret keys you need to manage.
 There is also no multi-party computation (MPC) system managing your account for you.
 As a result, the risk of account loss is (more or less), the risk of losing your Google account.
+Keyless is built using a [Groth16](/groth16) zero-knowledge proof to maintain privacy in both directions: prevent the blockchain from learning anything about your Google account & prevent Google from learning anything about your blockchain account and transaction activity.

 One day, I hope to edit this into a full blog post but, until then check out the resources below: